JoostBerkhout/PyKDA/docs/index.md

 Feel free to contribute!
 For major changes, please open an issue first to discuss what you would like to change.
-Please make to add tests of the new code where appropriate and use pre-commit.
+Please add tests of the new code where appropriate and use pre-commit.

 ### Acknowledgement